jeetsukumaran/tutorials_cheatsheets/Python/inst_sci_python_packages.md

 <br>
 ## Consider a virtual environment

-Alternatively, to don't mess with our system packages, we can consider setting up an virtual environment where we want to install the additional scientific packages.
+Alternatively, in order to not mess around with our system packages, we can consider setting up an virtual environment when we want to install the additional scientific packages.
 To set up a new virtual environment, we can use the following command

 <pre>python3 -m venv /path_to/my_virtual_env</pre>